School Nurse Visa Sponsorship Jobs in Ohio

 Overview:

 This position serves as a School Nurse at KIPP Columbus, a school enrolling children pre-k to grade 12.
-The RN will assist the other 4 nurses at the school and provide coverage when needed.
+The LPN will work in one of the 4 clinics at KIPP schools.
 This position schedule is similar to a teaching schedule.
 You will work Monday-Friday from August to the end of May, traditional school hours and will be off over summer (June & July).

 Job Description Summary: